Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXI. Drive-Mappings-Settings/README.md

 ## 11. 🖥️ Command Line Results from `gpupdate`

-Use the gpupdate command to refresh Group Policy settings on client machines, ensuring that drive mappings are updated.
+Following the policy configuration, I executed the `gpupdate /force` command on the client machines.
+This successfully refreshed the Group Policy settings, ensuring the new and updated drive mappings were applied immediately without requiring a user logout.

 📸 **Command Line Results from `gpupdate`  on `AD-WIN11-01`**